 Body Scan or Guided Foot to Head, and Head to Toe Awareness Relaxation

 Lay on your back and bring awareness to your body, starting with the feet.
 Notice the sensations of the feet.
 Work your way up and bring attention to the feeling of your legs on the floor, then your buttocks, lower back, mid back, upper back, shoulders, arms and hands.
 Guide that awareness all the way up to the crown of the head.
 Then scan your way down, bringing that awareness back down from the crown of the head, progressively down to the soles of your feet.
 It may help for you to slightly “tense and release” each area to help offload the muscular tension (i.e. scrunch up your feet then let them relax, tense up your legs then allow them to release, squeeze your butt and then let it soften, etc).
 This tense/release method gives you a sequential structure to keep your mind focused.
+You should also give kava a try to heal from your daily dose of stress.

 Take a minute or two to close the eyes, sit in silence and observe the emotions, thoughts and sensations that arise.
 Take this minute to practice not reacting— that is, if you feel an itch, can you refrain from scratching it?
 If your mind starts to wander, which it most likely will, simply observe the mind as “thinking” and come back to the present awareness, with nothing to do.
 Or maybe you simply feel your seat and connection to the ground, or perhaps you notice the touch of the air on your skin.
 Set a timer for 1 minute to begin, and practice increasing the time by a minute each time you practice this “time in.”
 Another way to complement this “time in” is by using hemp flowers because it can promote relaxation so your mind and body will be at ease.
 You can buy flowers here.